GeomScale/volesti/README.md

 ./generate -rv -d dim -m k
 ./vol -f2 random_v_poly_dim_k.ext -ban -r
 ```
-Note: For random v-polytopes use the flag `-r` to round the polytope.
+Note: For random V-polytopes use the flag `-r` to round the polytope.

 3. Zonotopes (Table 3):
 - You can generate a random zonotope in dimension `dim` with `k` generators by running: